One-shot Learning of Surrogates in PDE-constrained Optimization Under Uncertainty: Numerical Experiments

+In this section we shall assess the convergence results derived in Lemma~\ref{lem:pRM_CRM}, Lemma~\ref{lem:pERM_pRM}, and Theorem~\ref{thm:consistency} for a linear surrogate, namely a Legendre polynomial expansion of degree 2.
+We solve the optimization problems using the \texttt{scipy} implementation of the L-BFGS method with initial guess $z_0 = (0,\ldots,0) \in \mathbb{R}^n$ and $\theta_0 = (1,\ldots,1) \in \mathbb{R}^d$.

-In our first experiment, we verify Lemma \ref{lem:pERM_pRM}.
-To this end, we set $\lambda_k = 1$ for all $k$ and solve the (pERM) problem multiple times for increasing sample size $N = 2^k$, with $k = 1,\ldots,13$.
-In this experiment the surrogate is a Legendre polynomial expansion of degree 2.
+First, we verify Lemma~\ref{lem:pERM_pRM}.
+To this end, we set $\lambda_k = 1$ for all $k$ and solve the pERM problem multiple times for increasing sample size $N = 2^k$, with $k = 1,\ldots,13$.
 The reference solution $(z_{\text{ref}}, \theta_{\text{ref}})$ is computed by using $N_{\text{ref}} = 2^{14}$ Monte Carlo samples.
 The observed rate in Figure \ref{fig:increasing_samplesize} aligns nicely with the predicted rate in Lemma \ref{lem:pERM_pRM}.

-Next, we verify Lemma \ref{lem:pRM_CRM}.
-We fix the sample size $N = 100$ and solve the (pERM) problem for increasing penalty parameter $\lambda_k$.
-The surrogate in this experiment is again the Legendre polynomial expansion of degree $2$.
+Next, we verify Lemma~\ref{lem:pRM_CRM}.
+We fix the sample size $N = 100$ and solve the pERM problem for increasing penalty parameter $\lambda_k$.
 In Figure \ref{fig:increasing_penaltypara} we observe the rate predicted by Lemma \ref{lem:pRM_CRM}.
 Here the reference solution is computed for $\lambda_k \approx 1.7 \cdot 10^6$.
-For numerical stability we regularize the problem in this experiment by adding the term $10^{-5}\|\theta\|^2$ to the objective function of the (pERM) problem.
-For the simultaneous increasing of the penalty parameter and the sample size, in Figure~\ref{fig:increasing_simult}, we solve the (pERM) for $N = 2^{k}$, with $k = 1,\ldots,9$ and balance $\lambda_k = N^{\frac{1}{4}}$.
+For numerical stability we regularize the problem in this experiment by adding the term $10^{-5}\|\theta\|^2$ to the objective function of the pERM problem.

+Finally, for the simultaneous increasing of the penalty parameter and the sample size, in Figure~\ref{fig:increasing_simult}, we solve the pERM for $N = 2^{k}$, with $k = 1,\ldots,9$ and balance $\lambda_k = N^{\frac{1}{4}}$.
 The reference solution is computed using $N=2^{11}$ points.
-The surrogate in this experiment is again the Legendre polynomial expansion of degree $2$, and the observed errors reflect the predicted rate in Theorem~\ref{thm:consistency}.
+The observed errors reflect the predicted rate in Theorem~\ref{thm:consistency}.